kivo360/jamboree/README.md

     --dir /data
 ```

-## What is State Carrying?
+## What is Event State Carrying?

-Event Sourcing is a round about way of saying tracking information through their interactions over time more so than exact states.
+State Carrying is a round about way of saying tracking information through their interactions oversp time more so than exact states.
 It helps us construct a story of all things that have happened in a system over time.
 It looks like the image below.

 ![Event Sourcing](docs/imgs/event-sourcing_long.png)